On-line Pick-Freeze Mirror algorithm for Sensitity Analysis: Experimental results

 We consider the discrete function $f_{disc,2}$ defined by

-and a step sequence $\eta_n = 0.3 / \sqrt{n+1}$.
+and a step sequence $\eta_n = 6 / \sqrt{n+1}$.

-The advantage of this choice lies in the fact that the true values of the Sobol' indices can be computed through an exact calculation.
+The advantage of this choice lies in the fact that the true values of the Sobol' indices can be computed exactly.
 For each strategy, we compute the mean squared error of the estimated closed Sobol' indices, obtained as $M^{-1}\Sbn$.
-For comparison, we also computed the $2^p$ Pick-Freeze estimators based on $\{500, 1000, 1500, 2500, 3500, 5000\}$ observations.
+For comparison, we also compute the $2^p$ Pick-Freeze estimators based on $\{500, 1000, 1500, 2500, 3500, 5000\}$ observations.
 The mean squared errors obtained in this case correspond to the line labeled "PF" in Figure \ref{fig:MSE}.

 Interestingly, we observe that the uniform strategy performs better than the adaptive strategies in this case.
 Furthermore, when considering an averaged version of the algorithm, we recover a convergence rate of $1/n$, similar to that of the Pick-Freeze method.
 Finally, this last method, using a uniform weight for $a$ combined with Cesàro averaging, appears to achieve the best results among all our strategies.